TRIQS/dft_tools/doc/guide/conversion.rst

 input based on a DFT calculation.
 We will not review how to do the DFT calculation here in this documentation, but refer the user to the documentation and tutorials that come with the actual DFT package.
-At the moment, there are two full charge self consistent interfaces, for the Wien2k and the VASP DFT packages, resp.
+At the moment, there are three full charge self consistent interfaces, for the Wien2k, VASP and Elk DFT packages, resp.
 In addition, there is an interface to Wannier90, as well as a light-weight general-purpose interface.
 In the following, we will describe the usage of these conversion tools.